List of BC Ferries accidents and incidents: Spirit of Vancouver Island

 On April 18, 2020, at 4:26 p.m., the vessel, travelling at an approximate speed of 5.4 knots, struck the concrete abutment on the wall of berth 3 at Tsawwassen ferry terminal.
 Although damage was minor, the offloading of vehicles on the upper car deck and foot passengers was delayed until 6:02 p.m.
 Passengers were required to disembark from the main car deck instead of the overhead walkway.
 Offloading of vehicles on the main car deck began at 8:58 p.m.

-On April 2, 2021, Spirit of Vancouver Island was forced to turn around and return to Swartz Bay in the middle of a sailing to Tsawwassen after passenger caused a disturbance while being confronted by staff about him not wearing a mask during the COVID-19 pandemic.
+On April 2, 2021, the Spirit of Vancouver Island was forced to turn around and return to Swartz Bay in the middle of a sailing to Tsawwassen after a passenger caused a disturbance while being confronted by staff about him not wearing a mask during the COVID-19 pandemic.
 RCMP officers met the ferry as it arrived at the dock, issued the passenger several tickets for violating COVID-19 restrictions, and transported him off-site.
 The passenger was also banned from riding the ferries for the rest of the day.
 The Spirit of Vancouver Island was left running 44 minutes behind schedule as result of the incident.

 On June 28, 2025, a BC Ferries' deckhand was attacked by a shirtless male passenger on one the vehicle decks of the Spirit of British Columbia while it was docked at the Tsawwassen ferry terminal, in preparation for a 7 AM sailing bound for Swartz Bay.
 The passenger punched and kicked the deckhand before running up through the ship's galley and biting a security officer who attempted to intervene.
 An off-duty police officer, along with several crew members, subdued the man shortly thereafter and held him until police arrived to arrest him.
 The security officer was taken to a nearby hospital as a precaution, due to the bite injury having drawn blood.

 Vesuvius Queen

-In August 1983, Vesuvius Queen rammed and substantially damaged the Saltspring Island dock.
+In August 1983, the Vesuvius Queen rammed and substantially damaged the Saltspring Island dock.